 There are many issues you should have clear in your plans for how you plan to spend your early retirement time.
 Of course you will plan to do some traveling, gardening, exercising, finish some projects and hang out with family and friends.
 But it needs to go beyond that.

 It’s all about what you are retiring to.
 Do you have hobbies you want to continue or new ones you plan to explore?
 If so hopefully you included any hobby cost to your retirement budget.
 Having hobbies is important to spend quality retirement time doing.

 Make a list of what you believe your retirement day-to-day life will look like.
-Perhaps doing a test-drive by taking a staycation before retirement and put it to a test if you have concerns of not having enough to do in retirement that is causing you apprehension to pulling the early retirement trigger.
+Perhaps doing a test-drive by taking a staycation before retirement and put it to a test.
+This might help if you have concerns about not having enough to do in retirement that is causing you apprehension to pulling the early retirement trigger.
 I know I am busy all day long doing what I want to do and can’t get to it all.

 Would you consider the greatest contingency plan?

-If all else fails, would you consider returning to work?
-If the markets make a liar of all the retirement calculators then pulling a un-retirement by rejoining the workforce even at a part-time job makes a huge difference and should help you get over any “what if” caused early retirement anxiety.
+If all else fails would you consider returning to work?
+If the markets make a liar of all the retirement calculators then pulling a unretirement by rejoining the workforce even at a part-time job makes a huge difference.
+It should help you get over any “what if” caused early retirement anxiety.